- Student Health & Counseling Services

 - Other resources for anxiety and stress management:

-- The SHCS website has a long list of podcasts, apps, and websites that can be helpful in maintaining mental wellness.
+- Our Online Wellness Resources include a long list of podcasts, apps, and websites that can be helpful in maintaining mental wellness in different areas, and for different populations.

-- Counseling Services is still providing appointments over the phone, as well as groups over Zoom Monday through Thursday.
-Go to the online student health portal to schedule an appointment.
-If you can’t find an appointment in the near future and need to speak with someone sooner, email shcscounseling@csueastbay and we will do our best to get back to you within 24 hours, Monday through Thursday.
+- Counseling Services is providing both telehealth and in person appointments for registered students at our Hayward and Housing clinics.
+Go to https://health.csueastbay.edu to schedule an appointment.
+If you can’t find an appointment in the near future and need to speak with someone sooner, email email@example.com or call (510) 885-3735.

 - Access phone crisis support if needed.
-The SHCS main number connects with a crisis phone line - (510) 885-3735, option 2.
-Additional crisis lines include:
+The SHCS main number connects with a crisis phone line after hours - (510) 885-3735, option 2.
+Additional resources are available on our Crisis Support webpage.